 I’m not comfortable with calling on Mike Pence to invoke the 25th because it would put a target on his back due to some of these Trump people who our Arizona Senator John McCain called “crazies.”

 Trump reportedly has not phoned his Vice President Mike Pence since the Capitol assault Wednesday.
+Here, Pence could have been hanged, literally.
 Trump demands loyalty, but he doesn’t give it in return.
 How’s that for loyalty to the man, Mike Pence, who stood up for President Donald Trump more than any other American.

-I don’t approve much of Pence’s job as vice president, but at least he’s been doing the right thing since the election.
+I don’t approve much of Pence’s job as vice president; but at least he’s been doing the right thing since the election.
 I wish him well.
-As for Donald Trump, the man needs to get was due to him regarding justice, if for any other reason than to protect the future of our democratic republic.
+As for Donald Trump, he needs to get what is due him regarding justice, if for no other reason than to protect the future of our democratic republic.